 I became so buried under what everyone thought I should be doing that I could no longer remember who I was underneath.
 When I left management, I spent 3 years floating, in the shock of the stress, with no direction and no memory of what I enjoyed.
 I was a shell.

-But now it’s coming back.
+But now it’s returning, slowly, quietly.
 I remember the love of mud, of rainstorms, of a thumping bassline, of climbing trees and long summer days.

-I remember who I was before the GCSE’s, the person who loved the other view, the tomboy, the person who ran 4 hours for fun and rode bikes through quarries rather unskillfully.
+I remember who I was before the GCSE’s, the person who loved the other view, the nature lover, the person who ran 4 hours for fun and rode bikes through quarries rather unskilfully.

 What’s strange and wonderful is that at 32, I’m coming back.
 The person who I thought was a distant memory is real, alive, and getting stronger every day.
 I feel like I took a detour but I got here in the end.
 I’m sitting in my bedroom 18 years ago, smiling at myself in the future, knowing I got here eventually, even though it took a while longer than I thought.

 Life happens to us, but we can remember that the person we thought we’d lost is always still there, sometimes louder, sometimes quieter, waiting to come back.